TomFern/semaphore-demo-monorepo-javascript/api/README.md

-# GraphQL API server for country data
+# Countries GraphQL API Server

 The code in this project is based on [trevorblades/countries](https://github.com/trevorblades/countries).